FreeshardBase/documentation/docs/user_guides/smart_home.md

 With the test, you made sure that the broker works end-to-end.
 Now, you can connect your smart home devices and your monitoring and automation solutions.

+It is recommended to create a separate client for each device using the Cedalo Management Center and give it the minimal permissions it needs.
+Then, point the devices to `mosquitto.<id>.p.getportal.org` using either the MQTT protocol on portl 8883 or MQTT over websocket on port 443.

-At Portal, we are working toward providing ready-made apps for such use-cases and will release them in the future.
+We will continue to work toward providing ready-made apps for many use-cases and will release them in the future.
 On the roadmap are: